Greek state broadcaster resumes news programing

 Greek authorities recently announced that more than 500 people had been hired on a two-month contract for Greece’s new interim state broadcaster, which so far has born the simple logo of ‘Public Television.’

-Its first news program, a two-hour broadcast that began at 8 a.m., focused mainly on the analysis of domestic news by a panel of journalists, but also included international news items based on the BBC website and al-Jazeera footage.
+Its first news program, a two-hour broadcast that began at 8 a.m.
+Wednesday, focused mainly on the analysis of domestic news by a panel of journalists, but also included international news items based on the BBC website and footage from Al-Jazeera and British broadcaster Sky News.